 The “Marburg Colloquy” (October 1-4, 1529) brought Martin Luther and Ulrich Zwingli together with a few of their supporters for the purpose of uniting the principals of early Protestantism.
 The meeting was called by Philip of Hesse to mend the discord between the reformers.
 Luther expressed his unhappiness about the meeting before he arrived, was stubbornly defiant during the four days of meetings, and he left like an impudent child refusing to shake hands with his opponents.
 His was the loudest voice in the room.
 Although they reached agreement on 14 of 15 articles of Christian belief that Luther proposed (the Marburg Articles), the meeting is remembered for what it failed to accomplish: “We have not been able to agree at this time whether the true body and blood of Christ are corporeally present in the bread and wine.”

 Luther and Zwingli represented opposite poles in understanding.
 Luther argued for a material real presence in the bread and wine of Holy Communion while Zwingli was sure it was a memorial meal that is linked to Christ’s body only by imagination and by faith.
 Calvinists and Anglicans, the next generation of Protestants, held a middle way between Luther and Zwingli that is based on the central biblical doctrine of justification by grace through faith alone.

-The Revd Canon Chuck Collins is the Director of the Center for Reformation Anglicanism: www.anglicanism.info.
+The Revd Canon Chuck Collins is the Director for the Center for Reformation Anglicanism.